OpenDrupal/archived-opendrupal-drupal-module-development/intro/information.md

 The course is primarily aimed at Drupal back-end developers.
 But front-end developers will also benefit from this course.

 ## Starting level
-You have half a year of experience building sites in Drupal or you have followed the Open Drupal course Drupal fundamentals.
+You have half a year of experience building sites in Drupal or you have followed the OpenDrupal course Drupal fundamentals.
 You have at least one year experience with PHP and some experience with object oriented programming.

 ## End level
 After participating in this course you can develop a Drupal module according to best practices and understand existing Drupal code.
 As part of a team of Drupal developers you can write a simple Drupal module and understand other peoples code.